onearmbandit/wacoal-test/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

 = 48.15 20221031 =

+* Code: Broadcast now requires at least php 7.4
+* Code: Increase compatibility with php 8.1.
+* Code: Add broadcast_menu_target filter to allow the displayed menu override: all settings, broadcast info or no menu at all.
+* Code: Add find_unlinked_children_post_action to allow add-ons to assist Broadcast in deciding which found post on the child site is the one to link.

+= 48.15 20221031 =